khanzzirfan/EditorIo-Demo/README.md

 - [Heroicons](https://heroicons.com/) library for easy access to high-quality icons
 - [Headless UI](https://headlessui.com/) for building beautiful and functional user interfaces
 - [Yarn](https://yarnpkg.com/) as the package manager for easy package management
-- [MIT license](https://opensource.org/licenses/MIT) for open-source use and collaboration

 ## Getting Started